jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Swordfight/Parry.md

 }

-A basic defence; the character intercept the opponent’s blow with its own weapon, leveraging its own strength.
+A basic defence; the character intercept the opponent’s blow with its own weapon, using its own strength to resist it.